eGovPDX/portlandor/README.md

 4. ### Github
     1. When your work is ready to be merged with the master branch, create a pull request using the UI in Github at https://github.com/eGovPDX/portlandor/pulls by clicking "New pull request".
 Make sure to include POWR-[ID] in your PR title so that Jira can relate that PR to the correct issue.
     1. Make sure to assign at least one team member as a reviewer.
 Reviews are required before the code can be merged.
     1. After a team member has provided an approval, which may be after responding to feedback and resolving review issues, the build master will be able to push the merge button and commit the work to the repo.
-Make sure you merge message is prepended with the Jira issue ID (e.g. "POWR-42 Adding the super duper feature")
+Make sure the merge message is prepended with the Jira issue ID (e.g. "POWR-42 Adding the super duper feature")

 ## Build master